Batmanian/KeithDunstan/src/posts/no-brains-at-all/14_the_virus.md

 I remember sitting out in the makeshift Press room on a frigid desert morning, working very carefully in bare feet to make sure I did not lose my historic message.
 Some people had camped all night around the base, others had driven out at two, three or four in the morning.
 By dawn the crowd had built to an astonishing 150 000 people.
 Of course, everybody had to be there.
 There were the astronauts Buzz Aldrin, Scott Carpenter and Wally Scherer.
 From the entertainment world we had Roy Rogers, Dale Evans, John Denver and Frank Sinatra.
 Then there were some distinguished movie spacemen: Leonard Nimoy, Spock no less, and William Shatner from Star Trek.
 The desert, a pale ochre in colour, like so much of California, reminded me of home.
 The country was flat and it could have been the very land, say, north of Broken Hill or around Coober Pedy in South Australia.
 It was devoid of all trees except the curious Joshua trees, 3 to 4 metres high, with strange, gesticulating fingers.
 Undoubtedly the trees were named after the prophet Joshua and these were his outstretched fingers, yearning after God.

-For the crowd at Edwards Air Force Base the moment of greatesttension came when Columbia fired its retro-active rockets over the Indian Ocean.
+For the crowd at Edwards Air Force Base the moment of greatest tension came when Columbia fired its retro-active rockets over the Indian Ocean.
 This was the time of the re-entry, with temperatures boosted to 806 degrees Celsius.
 A television commentator, with an air of gloom, was announcing: 'For sixteen minutes we will not know whether the flight has been a success.
 We will not know whether the astronauts have come through it alive'.

 So we waited and waited, nobody saying much, while those minutes ticked by.
 Then the silence was broken.
 There were cheers across the great Air Force base as if it were a football final.
 Columbia was 47 000 metres over Big Sur and we could hear a Southern drawl, 'We're comin' right down the chute - right on the money'.